ibleaman/JPPC/concerts.md

 This concert features four world-premiere choral arrangements and some familiar songs you'll hear in a completely different way.
 Even if you don't know a word of Yiddish, the song intros, English supertitles, and a keepsake booklet with full lyric translations will keep you fully engaged and in the spirit of Chutzpah!
 Yiddish Songs of Defiance.
 The event will also honor two historic events of defiance:  the Warsaw Ghetto Uprising (80 years ago) and the founding of Israel (75 years ago).

-Included are three songs by Beyle Schaechter-Gottesman and three choral arrangements by Mark Zuckerman.
+Included are three songs by Beyle Schaechter-Gottesman.

 **_admission: $50_**
 **_groups of 10 or more: $40_**